Teens’ Biggest Dangers

 Newly licensed teens crash much more often than older, more experienced drivers.
 These are the circumstances that are the most common trouble areas for young drivers.

-Nebraska crash and observation data consistently reveals that teens buckle up far less frequently than adults.
+Nebraska crash and observation data consistently reveals that teens buckle up far less than adults.
 The rate of belt use for teens is 10% to 15% lower than that of adults.
-Of young people in Nebraska aged 15-20 who were fatally injured in crashes between 2007 and 2011, 81 percent were not wearing seatbelts
+Of young people in Nebraska aged 15-20 who were fatally injured in crashes between 2007 and 2011, 81 percent were not wearing seatbelts.
+Whether sitting in the front or back of a car, buckle up every trip and remind other passengers to buckle up too.
+It could save their lives, and yours.
+Please visit NHTSA’s website for more information https://www.nhtsa.gov/risky-driving/seat-belts

 Drugs and alcohol

 Teens are at far greater risk of death in an alcohol-related crash than the overall population.
 This is despite the fact they cannot legally purchase or publicly possess alcohol in any state.
 When alcohol is added to the inexperience of teen drivers, the results can be deadly.
-Drunk male teenage drivers are 18 times more likely than a sober male teen driver to be killed in a single-vehicle crash.
-Drunk female teenage drivers are 54 times more likely to be killed than a sober counterpart.
+In 2016, nearly 20 percent of teenagers involved in fatal crashes had been drinking.
+Marijuana is the drug that’s most commonly found in the blood of drivers who have been in a car crash.
+It is important to enforce a zero-tolerance policy at home.
+If your teen uses any alcohol or drugs, they cannot drive, nor should they ride with anyone who has been drinking or using drugs — in any amount.

 A driver’s primary responsibility when behind the wheel is to focus on the act of driving.
 Any behavior that distracts from that activity increases the risk of a collision.
 In this age of electronic communication, the dangers of distractions have increased significantly.
 Use of electronic devices for any purpose, to send or receive communications, to surf the web, to view images, video, or anything at all, should absolutely be avoided.